 How much time will it take to settle my claim?
 If I hire a public claims adjuster, will this cause more time delay?

-Taking the time to do the right job in adjusting a loss will ensure that you have thoroughly investigated, documented, presented and negotiated a fair settlement that enables you to have all that you are entitled to based upon your loss and the coverage you have purchased.
+Taking the right amount of time to do the right job in adjusting a loss will ensure that you have thoroughly investigated, documented, presented, and negotiated a fair settlement that enables you to have all that you are entitled to, based upon your loss and your coverage.

-Hiring me will not delay your claim but will ensure that your claim is paid in full.
+Hiring me will not delay your claim but will increase the likelihood that your claim is paid in full.